 - NHS income generation

-In addition he is responsible for all aspects of health in the House of Lords.
+In addition he represents the government on all aspects of health in the House of Lords.